zeeshanjunaid/ledgy.com/src/markdown/faq.md

 ##### How can I create shareholder groups?

-Go to the *Stakeholders* page.
-Hover over the shareholder and you’ll see the edit field for the shareholder’s group.
-By default the groups *Founders*, *Employees* and *Investors* already exist.
+Go to the *Stakeholders* page, click the three dots next to one, click *Edit* and type the group in the respective field.
+By default, the groups *Founders*, *Employees* and *Investors* already exist.
 To add a new group, simply start typing a name in the field and click on *Create new group*.

 ##### How can I see who made which changes to my cap table?